bengler/kits/README.md

       end
     end

-The +action+ part of the definition indicates that the part supports server side rendering and is mapped into your sinatra app at "/parts/blog_post", so it is equivalent of writing +get "/parts/blog_post"+.
+The `action` part of the definition indicates that the part supports server side rendering and is mapped into your sinatra app at "/parts/blog_post", so it is equivalent of writing `get "/parts/blog_post"`.

 ## Application configuration